Characters of the Final Fantasy VII series: Lucrecia Crescent

-Lucrecia was originally a fairly minor character in VII.
-It was hard for the staff to recreate her for Dirge of Cerberus as they needed to rely on low-detail concept art and in-game models.
-To create the new model of Lucrecia, the concept team used Sephiroth's appearance as a base, deciding that the latter would have a maternal rather than paternal resemblance.
-Lucrecia is voiced by April Stewart in English and Rio Natsuki in Japanese.
+Lucrecia was originally a minor character in VII.
+It was hard for the staff to recreate her for Dirge of Cerberus, as they needed to rely on low-detail concept art and in-game models.
+To create a new model for Lucrecia, the concept team used Sephiroth's appearance as a base, deciding that the latter would have a maternal rather than paternal resemblance.